AlexaCRM/alexacrm.github.io/integration-cds/twig.md

 ```
 {% endraw %}

-### Access the list of entities in your CDS organization
+### Access the list of entities in your Dataverse Integration organization

-`entities_list` contains a map of all entities in your CDS organization.
+`entities_list` contains a map of all entities in your Dataverse Integration organization.
 It maps logical names to display names.

-### Access your CDS organization metadata
+### Access your Dataverse Integration organization metadata

-`metadata` object allows accessing metadata of your CDS organization.
+`metadata` object allows accessing metadata of your Dataverse Integration organization.
 It follows the interface of `EntityMetadata` in XRM SDK.
 See [Microsoft reference docs](https://docs.microsoft.com/en-us/dotnet/api/microsoft.xrm.sdk.metadata.entitymetadata).

 {% raw %}
 ``` twig